 Our female olm has laid an egg!

 On Saturday, 30 January 2016, one of Postojna Cave’s tour guides noticed that there was an olm egg attached to the glass of the aquarium, which is located in the Concert Hall of Postojna Cave.
 Next to the egg, there was a pregnant female olm watching it carefully.
+Both Postojna Cave's biologists were immediately informed about what had happened and came to the cave that same evening to see what was going on.

 They noticed that the pregnant female olm had only one egg, which she was defending fiercely.
 Soon after the biologists had arrived, one of the other olms approached the "mother" and the egg.
 The pregnant female responded rather impetuously and bit the intruders' side, thus scaring it away.
 Judging by what the two biologists had just witnessed, it was clear that keeping everything the way it was would not give the pregnant female olm any peace and quiet and that the egg would be under threat.
 Therefore, they decided to remove the other olms from the aquarium and immediately started doing everything necessary to do so.
 They captured the other six olms, while at the same time making sure not to upset the pregnant female olm more than absolutely necessary.